agarnung/job-selector/README.md

 # job-selector

 A simple Multi-Attribute Decision Making (MADM) program to help choose a job, for instance.
+Inspired by decision-making theory.

 > [!NOTE]
 > What is the use of this?